 The QoE module is located at the server side and is responsible for quality assessment of the videos.
 Figure 31 shows the overall diagram of the QoE module implementation.
 The QoE metric is a model to estimate the quality based on the distortion, content features, bitrate, etc.

 As shown in the Figure, the QoE module receives information from client and server sides for quality assessment.
-The QoE metric module has three inputs: (a) content features, (b) distortion features and (c) parameters sent by client (delay, etc.) through a side channel.
+The QoE module has two inputs: (a) distortion features and (b) parameters sent by client (delay, etc.) through a side channel.